 Also known as content creation agencies, professional ghostwriting services often have access to an extensive network of vetted freelance ghostwriters.
 Therefore, you won’t waste time sifting through applications, sample articles or conducting interviews.

 Ghostwriting services offer a wide variety of content styles and categories.
 Most offer simple content purchases through their websites.
 Alternatively, you can request customized account managing services.
-Your personal contact will help you tailor your content and assemble a dedicated writing team capable of tackling your blog.
+Your personal contact will help you tailor your content and assemble a dedicated ghost blog writing team capable of tackling your project.

 Job Listing Websites

 Your other two options are posting a job listing or perusing blog ghostwriters’ resumes.
 There are a multitude of websites that connect companies and workers, ranging from free online classifieds to professional social networks to job portals where freelancers pay a subscription fee for full access to listings.
 Keep in mind that you’ll need to implement selection criteria, or you’re likely to be overwhelmed with applicants, many of whom know very little about your industry.